hellraiserrob/slide-scroll/readme.md

 # Slide scroll

-A library that slides things as you scroll.
+A library that modifies element properties as you scroll to achieve parallax motion

 [Demo](https://hellraiserrob.github.io/slide-scroll/)